High altitude sickness

 Most visitors to Tibet will suffer from at least some symptoms that will generally disappear through acclimatization in several hours to several days.

 Symptoms tend to be worse at night and include headache, dizziness, lethargy, loss of appetite, nausea, breathlessness, and irritability.
 Difficulty sleeping is another common symptom.
 In fact, many travelers have trouble sleeping for the first few days after arrival at Lhasa.

 High Altitude Sickness can be very serious, but it also can be lessened or avoided with proper acclimatization, which will also ease and reduce AMS symptoms.

 A gradual ascent will allow your body to acclimatize to higher altitudes and the decreased oxygen supply.
 Go no higher 300 - 400 hundred meters (984 - 1,312 feet) daily and have a rest after each 1,000 meters (3,280 feet) ascent.

 How to Lessen the Effects of High Altitude Sickness?

 Medication helps to prevent AMS.
 Mild AMS symptoms can be treated with proper medication.
-If medication does not relieve the symptoms, go to hospital or evacuate immediately to safe altitude!
+If medication does not relieve the symptoms, go to the hospital or evacuate immediately to a safe altitude!